jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-umbrel-os.md

 ```
 It will ask for your password like shown below:
 ![1](/assets/public-2/28.png)
-15. When it is done installing, visit http://umbrel.local or the IP address to access the web UI
+15. When the automated install script is done, visit http://umbrel.local or the IP address to access the web UI
 ![1](/assets/public-2/30.png)

 ## Step 3: Set up Umbrel OS